MicrosoftDocs/appcenter-docs/docs/test-cloud/test-reports.md

 * The **Devices passed** graphic shows the percentage and number of devices on which all tests passed.
 * The **Tests** list displays the tests in the test run.

 Click on a test of interest in the detail pane and either the *Test overview* page or the *Test detail* page opens, depending on the number of devices in the test run.
-If there is one device, App Center opens the *Test detail* page and if there are multiple devices, App Center opens the *Test overview* page where you can navigate to a *Test detail* page for a specific device.
+If there's one device, App Center opens the *Test detail* page and if there are multiple devices, App Center opens the *Test overview* page where you can navigate to a *Test detail* page for a specific device.

 ## Test overview